Forest Park: A Safe & Welcoming Destination

 Are walkers and runners allowed to be on the asphalt path?

 Yes.
 The Dual Path's Heels & Wheels distinction is a guideline only, and people are free to use either the asphalt or chat paths as they wish.
 All visitors are encouraged to be respectful and responsible as they share the path.
+As a pedestrian, please be aware that cyclists, rollerbladers and runners may pass on your left – walking single file will help make room for everyone.

 Is fishing allowed in Forest Park?